cgkaczenski/Nextjs-app-router-demo/README.md

 - Redirect function exists for redirecting in server components
 - For user interactivity, a client component must be used. `"use client";` can be written at the top of a client component, then "sprinkled" into the server component
 - API routes are a little different in app router, instead called [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/router-handlers).
 They export function called GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS (which are the only supported HTTP Methods).
 If you want to return a response, need to import the NextResponse object.
 - ReactJs Context Providers can be wrapped in the main layout.tsx file.
-For more information read [this](https://nextjs.org/docs/getting-started/react-essentials#context).
-I ran into some problems trying to wrap the entire layout.
-I think it is because my Nav component is a server component, and providers can only wrap client components.
-- I was able to use NextAuth's client side useSession hook by wrapping just the client navbar in the Provider.
-Probably this would be easier to do if I just make the navbar 100% client side.
+For more information read [this](https://nextjs.org/docs/getting-started/react-essentials#context)